 Timber

 Western Red Cedar timber blades let the breeze in and create privacy at the same time while reducing the amount of heat passing through the window.
+All timbers can be stained to blend in with your home.

 Aluminium